-This is basically the notification centre that centralizes all the notifications at one place.
-E-mail, messaging, non-Toast notifications, social media alerts and update history; everything at one place.
+This is basically the notification center that centralizes all the notifications at one place.
+E-mail, messaging, non-Toast notifications, social media alerts, and update history; everything at one place.

 8.1, nicknamed as “Blue”, has a new start screen and some UI changes.
 Although the design is refined, developers have made sure that the core Microsoft design remains unaltered.

 As commented by Vithesh Reddy, 8.1 allows users to personalize their handsets.
 Interestingly, users now have options for Start screen backgrounds.
 This was one of the most requested features by many people.
 Both of its competitors viz. iOS and Android have the options to set Wallpaper.
 And essentially many expected Microsoft to follow their suit in the 8.1 update.